cap-js/docs/java/cqn-services/remote-services.md

       url: https://url-of-the-second-cap-application
 ```

-In the given example, both CAP applications need to be bound to the same service instance `shared-xsuaa`.
+In the given example, `shared-xsuaa` is the name of the xsuaa service instance both micro services are bound to.

 While service bindings typically only provide authentication details, they don´t provide the concrete authentication strategy (e.g. technical/system user or named user flow).
-Specifically, xsauua instances also don´t expose the URL to the _Remote Service_.
-Thus, these need to be explicitly defined in the configuration.
+Specifically xsuua instances also don´t expose the URL to the _Remote Service_.
+Thus, this information need to be explicitly defined in the configuration of the _Remote Service_.

 The parameter `onBehalfOf` in the given example is set to `currentUser` which means that the user that is bound to the current Request Context will be used regardless if this is a technical/system or named user.
 The property is optional with default value `currentUser`.
 Other options are `systemUser`and `systemUserProvider` which allow an explicit switch to a technical user in the current tenant respectively the provider tenant. `systemUserProvider` can be especially used if you need to establish an internal communication channel that is not accessible for subscriber tenants.

 As the URL typically is not known at development time, it can be alternatively defined as an environment variable `CDS_REMOTE_SERVICES_<name>_OPTIONS_URL`.

 In a variant of this scenario, the _Remote Service_ is exposed by a BTP Service itself (ie. Re-use service).
 Typically, this exposure happens by the means of a service broker so that the consuming CAP application can create service instances of the BTP Service.

 The CAP application requires a service binding to this BTP service in order to consume the remote API as a _Remote Service_.
-In contrast to pure xsuaa instances, service instances of BTP Services which expose remote APIs, their service binding will additionally expose the URL of the remote API.
+In contrast to pure xsuaa instances, service instances of BTP Services exposing remote APIs will additionally expose the URL of the remote API in their service binding.
 Thus, there is no need to explicitly define it as part of the `application.yaml` like in the following example:

 ```yaml
 cds: